1st grade capitalizing names and dates worksheets

 People's names, days of the week, and months of the year all wear capital letters, because each one names a specific person or time.
-First graders pick the correctly capitalized sentence and start seeing names as a special class of word.
+First graders pick the correctly capitalized sentence.

-Free printable PDF, aligned to Common Core L.1.2.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.1.2.a.

 The kind of sentences you'll fix